 “In October, Gov. Evers appointed me to lead the task force to create a climate and energy blueprint for Wisconsin’s future.
 Wisconsin can lead the Midwest and provide a new model of climate leadership in America.
 We want to harness the power of clean energy not just to create jobs, but to create justice and equity.
 We must invest directly in the communities who have been affected the most by pollution and climate change — communities of color, Native Peoples and low-income communities — so everyone has access to clean energy jobs and everyone can benefit from a healthy environment.
 The task force will chart an ambitious course to transition away from polluting energy sources and to modernize our infrastructure so we don’t get knocked out by floods and storms.
 That’s the Wisconsin [that] Gov. Evers and I are working to create.”

-After the infamous death of George Floyd in Minneapolis in May 2020, Barnes stated that the ensuing tsunami of protests and violent riots – led by Black Lives Matter in many U.S. states including Wisconsin — were the acts of righteous people “stepping up for good reason” – i.e., to condemn what Barnes viewed as the twin epidemics of police brutality and white racism pervading American society.
+After the infamous death of George Floyd in Minneapolis in May 2020, Barnes stated that the ensuing tsunami of riots – led by Black Lives Matter in many U.S. states including Wisconsin — were the acts of righteous people “stepping up for good reason” – i.e., to condemn what Barnes viewed as the twin epidemics of police brutality and racism pervading American society.
 Indeed, he went so far as to declare that the uprisings which followed Floyd’s death were a “sight to behold and something that makes me very proud.”
-Barnes also attributed the widespread unrest to the fact that there was a lack of racial “equity” amongst American citizens: “Making sure that communities are properly resourced, making sure that children have the same opportunities in all parts of our state — and that’s not the reality right now.
+Barnes also attributed the widespread unrest to the fact that there was a lack of “equity” amongst American citizens: “Making sure that communities are properly resourced, making sure that children have the same opportunities in all parts of our state — and that’s not the reality right now.
 It’s certainly not the reality across the United States of America, otherwise, we wouldn’t see the response that we’re seeing.”
 Moreover, Barnes blamed the “inaction of [the Wisconsin] state Legislature” – whose Senate and Assembly were both comprised of large Republican majorities — for having failed to adequately help such “communities.”

 On June 3, 2022, Barnes appeared in an NBC News segment called “Can You Hear Us Now?,” to discuss the theme of “Being Black In America” with actor Don Cheadle, 1619 Project author Nikole Hannah-Jones, and Campaign Zero co-founder Brittany Packnett Cunningham.
 When asked whether the ongoing violence in the wake of George Floyd’s death should be considered a “riot” or a “rebellion,” Barnes refused to condemn it:

 “It’s frustration.
 It’s frustration.
 You can’t tell people how to be frustrated.
 And I go back to the same point over and over again.
 This didn’t come out of nowhere.
-Folks didn’t just wake up and decide that ‘we’re gonna break some glass, we’re gonna set some things on fire.’
+Folks didn’t just wake up and decide that we’re gonna break some glass.
+We’re gonna set some things on fire.
 So on one hand you have the protests that are sending the message directly to leadership, making demands, very specific demands.
 And you have people who are doing damage.
 However, the question always comes up, ‘Well, when are the protesters, when are the activists and organizers, gonna hold the people that are doing damage accountable?’
 Well, the fact is, organizers are just pushing for accountability as well because that goes to the good cop/bad cop argument.
 When are good cops gonna hold bad cops accountable?
 We’re all looking for the same thing.
 So more than damage, destruction and rebellion, it is frustration.
 And it didn’t get this way out of nowhere.
 The onus falls on all elected leadership, all decision-makers who failed to address the crisis before it got to this point.”